jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization: Part 4 Loops, Tiling and Load Balancing .md

 ​	This allows for the workload to be split similarly as what is done with threads, but with the additional complexity for the developer in that the data does **not lie in the same memory space** and thus must be explicitly managed and transmitted to whichever processes needs it.
 The advantage of this approach for scaling your code is that it is theoretically boundless: The biggest super-computers on the planet run MPI code, which splits the problem among several servers which execute **a big parallel task** and communicate among them to step through the computation steps.

 ​	Writing distributed code using MPI requires not only many of the techniques discussed here, but also awareness of how to [split the domain](https://en.wikipedia.org/wiki/Domain_decomposition_methods) among all the different nodes.
 Much of the actual extension from what we have here is focused in coordinating the work that is already being done and exchanging key information between nodes.
 With numerically intensive code, it is also possible that **communication between nodes** becomes a bottleneck, and it is not uncommon to see excessive communication hindering scalability for very large number of nodes.
-Though may look cumbersome, this is usually the way to go if you wish to run large scientific or numerical applications.
+Though may look cumbersome, this is usually the way to go if you wish to run large, tightly coupled, scientific or numerical applications.
 Note that if you run **multiple analysis of a problem that fits inside a single node**, you *don't need* to do this, and you can much easier get away with a [job scheduler](https://en.wikipedia.org/wiki/Job_scheduler) and/or [dataflow scripting language](https://en.wikipedia.org/wiki/Swift_(parallel_scripting_language)).

 ​	If your application allows it, it is also possible to abstract away the communication details by leaving it to the library developer.
 This is the case with the [Horovod](https://horovod.ai/) and [Dask](https://dask.org/) libraries.
 Horovod was created to facilitate distributed learning and utilizes MPI underneath the hood to distribute tasks and data among different computers through a network.
 Dask provides a seamless interface for common data primitives, such as numpy arrays and pandas dataframes, to operate in a distributed environment without overloading the developer with implementation details.
 They are able to do so by offering a **restricted set** of primitives and operations, known a priori to the library developer, which can be then parallelized beforehand while being expressive enough to cover vast swathes of practical applications.
 Even if you don't develop yourself MPI code, it is good to understand what is **going on inside** these very large applications.

 ## Dear reader:

 ​	Thanks for joining me in this journey, I hope you enjoyed going through this mental and practical exercise in math, programming and computer architecture.
 If anything that was discussed in this series was new to you, I hope it can be useful to your projects in the future.
 Every article, be it technical or scientific, is as much a work of fiction as it is a way to convey the concepts and results desired.
 This is so because it is impossible to exactly replicate the thought process that led to such discoveries or results, and as such it is up to the author to cover the missing parts in retrospect, and also to re-arrange the order of the events so that is actually readable instead of a convoluted sequence of stumbles.
 Nevertheless, I hope that I could guide you through a small journey through my reasoning on a uncommon subject that underlies much of the common work done nowadays in science and data-science.

-===

-​	OpenMP uses [Linux Posix-Threads](https://en.wikipedia.org/wiki/POSIX_Threads) (or pthreads) to create several instruction streams from our code, these pthreads are created using OS [system calls](https://en.wikipedia.org/wiki/System_call) in order to split the workload while preserving the [address space](https://en.wikipedia.org/wiki/Address_space) of the original program, such that the child threads can access the original data and read/write accordingly.
-These system calls are not free and, though very fast, still take [several micro-seconds](https://stackoverflow.com/questions/8247331/syscall-overhead) to execute, see for example [this](https://www.codeblueprint.co.uk/2016/11/05/measuring-linux-system-call-latency.html) and [this](https://www.linuxfordevices.com/wp-content/uploads/2020/02/rh-rtpaper.pdf) which refer to other syscalls that are simpler than the ones necessary to launch threads.
-This has improved for more recent hardware, but it can still be [quite substantial](https://gms.tf/on-the-costs-of-syscalls.html), .